What is the History of artificial intelligence? And the earliest discoveries in AI

 The expansive history of Artificial Intelligence (AI)

-As you can see, AI really made our lives easier than we expected.
+As you can see, AI made our lives easier than we expected.
 And therefore, it is important to acknowledge the history of such an interesting field.
 AI is not a new concept; it has been prevalent in ancient myths and stories.
-The early thinkers and philosophers developed concepts like mechanical beings, artificial entities through their works and novels.
+The early thinkers and philosophers developed concepts like mechanical beings, and artificial entities through their works and novels.
 It was enough to make the next generations ground some tangible work over it.

 1. The Turing Test:

 An important contribution came in 1950, in the form of a paper.
 Authored by Alan Turing, he discusses the machine’s ability to display intellectual behaviour in his ‘Computing Machinery and Intelligence.
-It was originally called the Imitation Game, before being renamed as The Turing Test.
+It was originally called the Imitation Game, before being renamed The Turing Test.
 Turing claimed that a computer has Artificial Intelligence technology if and only if it can give human responses in some conditions.
-Thanks to the movie made on Turing, everyone knows what exactly is The Imitation Game about, along with its history, development and future.
+Thanks to the movie made by Turing, everyone knows what exactly is The Imitation Game about, along with its history, development and future.

 2. The Dartmouth Workshop

 More concrete steps in the Artificial Intelligence field were taken in 1956, with the term being coined at Dartmouth College.
-The Dartmouth Workshop, organized by the cognitive scientists Marvin Minsky, John McCarthy and two senior scientists, Nathan Rochester and Claude Shannon.
+The Dartmouth Workshop was organized by the cognitive scientists Marvin Minsky, and John McCarthy and two senior scientists, Nathan Rochester and Claude Shannon.
 The conference, where the name was proposed, was based on the premise that “every aspect of learning or any other feature of intelligence can be so precisely described that a machine can be made to simulate it”.

 3. Important discoveries in the AI Artificial Intelligence field

-The workshop then kickstarted multiple types of research in the 1960s, including, Unlmate – an industrial robot that welded parts onto cars with its arm; first Chatbot: Eliza, who was functioned to converse like a human in English; and WABOT-1, the first anthropomorphic.
+The workshop then kickstarted multiple types of research in the 1960s, including, Unlmate – an industrial robot that welded parts onto cars with its arm; the first Chatbot: Eliza, who functioned to converse like a human in English; and WABOT-1, the first anthropomorphic.
 This period – 1956 to 1974 – was a golden time for the field as many people were enthusiastic for AI to pan out.
 In addition to the above-mentioned Artificial Intelligence technology discoveries, here are some more ground-breaking ones –

 Earliest discoveries in AI